Scientific name: Aptenodytes patagonicus

 Distribution and abundance

-King penguins form colonies that range in size from less than 30 birds to hundreds of thousands of birds.
+King penguins tend to form very large and dense colonies.
+The largest populations are found at South Georgia and Crozet islands that are occupied by several hundred thousand breeding pairs.
 The colonies occupy beaches, and valleys and moraines free of snow and ice, preferring level ground near the sea.

 Immature and non-breeding birds disperse and travel far from breeding localities.
 However, chicks remain in colonies throughout the year and breeding adults return to feed chicks on an irregular basis throughout the winter.
-The chicks fast for long periods between meals while the adults are away feeding at sea.
+Thus, the chicks fast for long periods (sometimes several months) between meals while the adults are away feeding at sea.

 Conservation status: least concern